 The recent installation of automation systems from Q.I.
-Press Controls - Engineering Automation Electronics (QIPC-EAE) has had a major impact on the work of operators at Oppermann Druck & Verlag GmbH & Co.
-KG.
-One year on from the start-up of their new printing press, production manager Niels Rohrsen gives his take on how mRC-3D and IDS-3D systems for colour register, fan-out, cut-off register, sidelay and colour control have changed the nature of work at the plant.
+Press Controls - Engineering Automation Electronics (QIPC-EAE) has had a major impact on the work of operators at Oppermann Druck & Verlag GmbH.
+One year on from the start-up of their new printing press, production manager Niels Rohrsen gives his take on how mRC-3D and IDS-3D systems for color register, fan-out, cut-off register, side-lay and color control have changed the nature of work at the plant.

-As in most printing companies, in the past the work of operators at Oppermann Druck & Verlag GmbH & Co.
-KG would - to a greater or lesser extent - have involved the same tasks.
+As in most printing companies, in the past the work of operators at Oppermann Druck & Verlag GmbH would - to a greater or lesser extent - have involved the same tasks.
 To ensure consistency and continuity an operator was required to man each printing tower and that was pretty much the scope of their work.
 Since last year however, operators' responsibilities have changed fundamentally, so that all of a sudden they are finding themselves performing other tasks that help improve the printing process.
 According to Niels Rohrsen, production director at Oppermann Druck & Verlag, "An operator now has more or less full control of the press."

-This major shift in responsibilities can largely be put down to the installation of QIPC-EAE-supplied closed loop automation systems on the new Koenig & Bauer Commander CL newspaper press at Oppermann.
+This major shift in responsibilities can largely be put down to the installation of QIPC-EAE-supplied closed loop automation systems on the new Koenig & Bauer Commander CL newspaper presses at Oppermann.
 To get the state-of-the-art press in Rodenberg running up-to-speed, its supplier Koenig & Bauer recommended Oppermann to have it fitted out with the mRC-3D and IDS-3D systems from QIPC-EAE.
-Oppermann acted on that advice: "Because we wanted our new ultra-modern press working as efficiently as possible, we needed to kit it out with the best equipment possible," muses Niels Rohrsen.
-"That involved automatic colour and register control."
+Oppermann acted on that advice: "Because we wanted our new ultra-modern press working as efficiently as possible, we needed to retrofit it with the best equipment possible," muses Niels Rohrsen.
+"That involved automatic color and register control."

-So in 2016, Oppermann Druck & Verlag GmbH & Co.
-KG - a company established in 1904 - took a decision to have everything upgraded.
-One of the $\underline{m}RC\text{-}3D$ systems will automate the colour register and the growth of the web after printing compared to the web before printing, the so-called closed-loop fan-out.
-The other $\underline{m}RC\text{-}3D$ system will automate the cut-off register and the side-lay positioning of a section of web with a turner bar.
+So in 2016, Oppermann Druck & Verlag GmbH - a company established in 1904 - took a decision to have everything upgraded.
+One of the \underline{m} RC-3D systems will automate the color register and the growth of the web after printing compared to the web before printing, the so-called closed-loop fan-out.
+The other \underline{m} RC-3D system will automate the cut-off register and the side-lay positioning of a section of web with a turner bar.
 Both have been fitted with the Automatic Ink Mist Shield, which ensures that the camera lenses are cleaned automatically.
-The IDS-3D takes care of the colour control and the dampening control.
+The IDS-3D takes care of the color control and the dampening control.